Alejio20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe: Sets the mode of the file hello to -rwxr-x-wx
 10-mirror_permissions: Sets mode of the file hello to the same as olleh
 11-directories_permissions: Add execute permission to all subdirectories of the current directory for all users
+12-directory_permissions: Creates a directory called my_dir with permissions 751 in the working directory